 Experienced in greenfield project development from exploration through to development.
 His experience includes leading the engineering, socio-environmental and infield investigation programmes for Danakali’s Colluli Potash project in Eritrea and Canyon’s Minim Martap Bauxite project in Cameroon.
 He has also led in-country teams and has supported projects through permitting and agreement negociation, funding, and major contracts including off-take.

 Mark is the MD and CEO of Perenti (former Ausdrill) employing over 8000 people and 5000 employees working in Africa, employed by AMS, AUMS and Barminco, all wholly owned subsidiaries of Perenti.
 Perenti, through AMS has over 25 years of operating experience in Africa.
 Perenti currently operates across 10 countries in Africa for multiple clients, in both surface mining and underground mining.
 Mark has over 20 years of experience in the mining industry working in Australia, Africa, North America and South America, and has previously worked for Thiess, Leighton Contractors, Henry Walker Eltin and Macmahon.

 Mark has a degree in civil engineering (honours) from the University of Western Australia and a MBA from the University of New South Wales.

-Joseph (Joe) sits as the Director – Global Risk Services for International SOS in Perth.
-His remit covers all Mining, Oil & Gas and Energy projects run globally by Australian companies, which has him regularly working with Australian clients who have overseas projects and operations in Africa.
-Joe has a strong decade-long background in the Energy, Mining and Infrastructure sector with a particular focus on risk for the past 15 years.
+Joseph (Joe) sits as the Director – Global Risk Services for International SOS.
+His remit covers all Mining, Oil & Gas and Energy projects run globally by Australian companies, which has him regularly working with clients who have overseas projects and operations in Africa.
+Joe has worked in the Energy, Mining and Infrastructure sector with a particular focus on risk for the past 15 years.